DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/010f553f-971d-49d8-be1b-dd0eff5854ac)

-- An example would be an ACCEPT header, which informs the server about the types(s) of data that can be sent back to the client.
+- An example would be an accept header, which informs the server about the types(s) of data that can be sent back to the client.
     - Example: **Accept: application/json** or **Accept: application/xml**

 - You can also view standard HTTP header fields with some examples at https://en.wikipedia.org/wiki/List_of_HTTP_header_fields